Termites: How to Address an Infestation

 Understanding Termite Behavior in the Southern United States

-Termites are among the most destructive pests homeowners can face, causing over $5 billion in property damage annually across the United States.
+Termites are among the most destructive pests homeowners can face, causing over $5 billion in property damage annually across the United States (EPA).
 In the humid, warm climate of Texas, Oklahoma, Louisiana, and Mississippi, subterranean termites thrive year-round, making early detection and proper treatment critical for protecting your home's structural integrity.

 Unlike many pests that are merely nuisances, termites can literally eat your house from the inside out.
 A mature colony can contain 60,000 to over 1 million individuals, with worker termites consuming cellulose 24 hours a day.
 According to the EPA, termites cause more damage to homes than fires, storms, and earthquakes combined.